-- The large amounts of water and gasoline needed to irrigate and mow lawns.
+- Large amounts of water and gasoline needed to irrigate and mow lawns.

-- The amount of fertilizers needed in maintaining grass lawns.
+- Amount of fertilizers needed in maintaining grass lawns.

-- The labor-intensive process of mowing lawns which takes up lots of time.
+- Labor-intensive process of mowing lawns which takes up lots of time.

 There are plenty of landscaping alternatives for people who don’t like to mow or are simply concerned about the environmental impact of grass lawns, such as:

 Moss is an alternative that is best suited for areas with moist and acidic soil.